ADVANCED PLACEMENT PROCEDURES

 - Students will submit to criminal background checks and drug screening upon admission to the Associate Degree program and random drug screenings, as directed by affiliating clinical agencies.
 The results of the background check and drug screen may determine if a student is eligible to enter clinical agencies.
 Students are responsible for the cost of the background check and drug screen.
 Applicants should be aware that a student must be able to enter and/or remain in all clinical agencies to progress within the program.
 If a clinical site denies a student placement in their facility, the student would be unable to complete the required clinical component of the course; therefore, the student will be withdrawn from all NUR courses and will not be allowed to progress in the program.
 The background check and drug screening must be completed by the specified date.
 Failure to complete the process as specified will jeopardize enrollment in the program.

-Validation and Transfer
+Validate and Transfer

-Advanced placement in the Associate Degree Nursing program is a competitive process based on available spaces in the Associate Degree Nursing program.
+Advanced placement in the Associate Degree Nursing program is a competitive process and based on available spaces in the Associate Degree Nursing program.